Francesco-genovese/chat_gpt_bot/README.md

 # info
 So, theoretically, it works, but there are limitations because to rely on OpenAI server libraries, a higher plan than the basic one is required.
 In theory, everything is functioning.

-Certainly!
 To get the code you provided to work, you need to have the OpenAI Python library installed.
 You can install it using the following command:

 ```bash
 pip install openai